ComputeRx has you covered with everything from laptop LCD (display/monitor) repairs, to desktop ram upgrades. Below are the services we offer:

 The motherboard (aka logic board, mainboard), of a computer is what connects the cpu, ram, hard drive, video, sound and all other peripherals together to form a fully functional system.
 If a portion or a component of it is faulty, the entire system can be in an unusable state.
 Symptoms include: (with known good ram, power supply, and excluding software issues )

 There can be manufacturer defects that will cause the motherboard to fail over time.
-For desktops, a common problem occurs from swollen/leaky capacitors (which ComputeRx can fix).
+For desktops, a common problem occurs from swollen/leaky capacitors.
 For more detailed info on this issue check HERE and HERE.

 For laptops, a prevalent problem comes from thermal expansion and contraction where the components (typically a graphics chip) lose their surface mounted contacts to the motherboard.
 Another frequent problem with laptops is overheating.
 This can be alleviated sometimes by cleaning out the cooling exhaust and applying a thermal diamond substrate to the cpu and graphics chip.